redox-os/website/content/faq.en.md

 ## What is a microkernel?

-A microkernel is a OS core model with a small quantity of code running on the first privilege of the processor, this model of OS core brings more stability and security, with a small cost on performance.
+A microkernel is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system, which run on the highest privilege of the processor.

+This approach to OS design brings more stability and security, with a small cost on performance.

 - [Redox Book explanation]